KristofferK/thirstyboy-badoo-bot/README.md

 ## Technology
 For technology we will use
- * Angular(5), since version 6 is still release candidates, and we've bad experience using release candidate versions of Angular.
+ * Angular(5), since version 6 is still in the release candidate phase, and we've bad experience using release candidate versions of Angular.
  * Electron since it works on multiple platforms.

 ## Finding the partner